Rahel12342/featureide.github.io/index.md

 <p>Numerous other tools have been built on top of the FeatureIDE architecture:</p>

+* <a href="http://miso.es/tools/merlin/">Merlin</a>: A tool to engineer and analyse meta-model product lines, and their associated transformation product lines.
 * <a href="https://but4reuse.github.io/">BUT4Reuse</a>: Feature identification in clone-and-own, feature-model import from and export to FeatureIDE
 * <a href="http://fosd.net/cide">CIDE</a>: A software product line tool for software product line development following the paradigm of separation of concerns
 * <a href="https://sites.google.com/a/ic.ufal.br/colligens/">Colligens</a>: A FeatureIDE extension providing tool support for C code annotated with the C preprocessor